maltraiki/tech-sales-assistant/DEPLOYMENT-GUIDE.md

 ### Step 1: Set up Supabase Database

+#### Option A: Using Vercel Integration (Recommended)
+1. Install Supabase from Vercel Marketplace
+2. It will automatically create a project and set environment variables
+3. Go to your Supabase dashboard → SQL Editor
+4. Run the schema from `supabase-schema.sql`

+#### Option B: Manual Setup
-1. Create a new Supabase project
+1. Create a new Supabase project at [supabase.com](https://supabase.com)
 2. Go to SQL Editor and run the schema from `supabase-schema.sql`
 3. Copy your project URL and anon key from Settings > API